deverl/player_server/README.md

 If you run the solution in Docker, you will be using a MariaDB instance in the container.
 Otherwise, a local MySQL database should be running with a table named `rest_server`.
 There should be a user named `rest_api_user` with password `rest_api_pw`, and this user should have all privileges on the `rest_server` database.

-The database data is stored in `./data.nobackup`.
+When running in Docker, the database data is stored in `./data.nobackup`.
 That directory will be created if it doesn't exist when the docker container is started.

 ### Opportunities for Improvement